Urban Water Sector

 Dams · DRP News Bulletin

-DRP NB 120922: Decisive judicial action dire necessity for wetlands
+DRP 120922: Decisive judicial action dire necessity for wetlands

 ( Feature Image:- Satish Acharya’s illustration on Bengaluru floods: Whose land is it anyway?
 07 Sept.
 2022)